Riley Greene Player Props: Tigers vs. Red Sox

 Riley Greene At The Plate

-- Greene enters this game on a four-game hitting streak.
-In his last games, he's hitting .286 with one homer.
+- Greene enters this game on a five-game hitting streak.
+During his last games, he's hitting .389 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.